windrichie/byteplus-agentkit-samples/use-cases/video_gen/README.md

 Forked from: https://github.com/bytedance/agentkit-samples/tree/main/02-use-cases/video_gen

-This is a "Fable Storybook Video Generation" Agent based on Volcano Engine AgentKit.
+This is a "Fable Storybook Video Generation" Agent based on BytePlus AgentKit.
 It will, based on the user-inputted fable storyline:

 - Generate four cartoon-style storyboard illustrations
 - Generate three transitional video segments with adjacent storyboards as the start and end frames